Sway007/Learning-Notes/Linux/apue_notes.md

     int pthread_attr_init(pthread_attr_t *attr);
     int pthread_attr_destroy(pthread_attr_t *attr);
     ```
+    When a thread attributes object is no longer required, it should be destroyed using the pthread_attr_destroy() function.
+Destroying a thread attributes object has no effect on threads that were created using that object.

 - If we are no longer interested in an existing thread’s termination status, we can use pthread_detach to allow the operating system to reclaim the thread’s resources when the thread exits.
     ```c
     #include <pthread.h>